Chapel Quickstart Instructions¶

 Using Chapel in Multi-Locale Mode¶

 All of the instructions above describe how to run Chapel programs in a single-locale (shared-memory) mode.
-To run using multiple locales (distributed memory), please refer to multilocale.rst.
+To run using multiple locales (multiple compute nodes with distributed memory), please refer to Multilocale Chapel Execution.

 Quickstart with Other Shells¶

-For more information about Chapel, refer to the following resources:
+For further information about Chapel, refer to the following resources: